MenkeTechnologies/zpwr/README.md

 Some interactivity is required near end of installer for postfix, wireshark and snort installs.

-Once you reach the oh-my-zsh prompt, type
+Once you reach the zinit prompt, type
 ```sh
 logout
 ```